OpenRCT2/docs/installing/installing-on-macos.rst

 Steam
 ^^^^^

+If you own RCT Classic, install it as you normally would.

+It is also possible to install RCT1 and RCT2, but Steam needs to be instructed in a specific way to allow non-Mac games.
+The easiest way is to just run OpenRCT2 and select the option “I own the game on Steam, but I haven’t installed it yet” and follow the on-screen instructions.

+Manual installation via Steam
+"""""""""""""""""""""""""""""

+If the method mentioned above does not work for you, you can also try and install RCT2 manually.

 First, you’ll need to start the Terminal.
 You can open this through Spotlight, by pressing Command + Space and typing its name.

 We need to launch Steam with the console enabled.
 To do this, copy and paste the instruction below into the Terminal window, then press Enter::